eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+#### Runtime connector workflows

+Ankaios supports multiple runtimes by providing a runtime connector trait that specifies the actions that need to be supported by the ....

+TODO: one requirement for which functions need to be supported:
+* get name
+* create
+* ...

+##### Podman runtime connector

+TODO describe the functions of the specific runtime connector

+##### Podman-kube runtime connector

+TODO describe the functions of the specific runtime connector

 ##### Adding (creating) a new workload via the podman runtime

 The following diagram shows the steps taken by the podman runtime to create a workload: